-The types of procedure usually applied in ENI CBC projects are 12:
+The types of procedure usually applied in ENI CBC projects are7:

 Type of procedure Definition Open tender procedure Procedure in which any natural or legal person or group may submit a tender in response to a procurement notice.
 The procedure follows one step process where open invitation for submission of tenders is published.
 The prior information notice and/or the contract notice are to be published in all appropriate media.
 Restricted tender procedure Procedure in which, after publication of a procurement notice, all economic operators may ask to take part but only candidates satisfying the selection criteria and invited simultaneously and in writing by the contracting authority may submit a tender (two steps process).
 In the first step, the contracting authority issues a public invitation for submission of expression of interest.
 In the second step, the initial offers are reviewed and a short-list of tenderers is formed.
 Only the short-listed tenders are invited to submit a full offer.
 Competitive negotiated procedure without publication The contracting authority invites at least 3 candidates of its choice to submit tenders and negotiate the terms of the contract with one or more of them.
-Awards or orders 13 on the basis of single tender The contracting authority invites at least one candidate to submit offer.
-MAs and NA have agreed that in the context of ENI CBC, the contracting authority will be obliged to evaluate at least two offers, in order to make a financially and technically sound and transparent decision.
-Direct award Payments against invoice without a prior tender may be accepted for low-value orders.
+Orders 8 on the basis of single tender Direct award Payments against invoice without a prior tender may be accepted for low-value orders.
 This type of direct award for procurement is also consider as single tender in PRAG.
 However, MAs and NA have agreed that two offers are only a recommendation.
 An invoice from one provider/supplier will be accepted, if duly justified.